 Graduate Academic Standing Policy

 All social work majors are expected to conduct themselves in a professional manner consistent with the NASW Code of Ethics.
 The School of Social Work reserves the right to refuse enrollment or continuation to any student who, in the judgment of a majority of the Graduate Admissions Committee, has behavioral problems which could be detrimental to the welfare of the clients served by the student or who exhibits such irresponsible behavior as to preclude confidence in his/her completion of the field practicum.
 This right includes the more difficult problem of the student who performs well academically but does not relate appropriately to people, or is emotionally or psychologically unstable or immature.
-Such a student may be referred to the Missouri State University Counseling and Testing Center, if appropriate.
+Such a student may be referred to the Missouri State University Counseling Center, if appropriate.
 The student might be advised that s/he cannot continue in the program, with every effort made to help him/her understand and accept this decision.

 If a social work student, in the majority opinion of the Graduate Admissions Committee, violates the NASW Code of Ethics or other professional standards, the student is subject to the following process:

 - Informal advisement: The student will receive a verbal warning conveyed to the student by the Graduate Admissions Committee, director of the School or the assigned advisor.

 - Formal advisement: The student will receive a written warning delineating the specific concerns through the assigned advisor.

 - Program termination: If the preceding steps have not brought about acceptable changes in the student’s conduct or if a student’s conduct flagrantly violates the NASW Code of Ethics or other professional standards, the student will be terminated from the MSW program